MortalityReporting/raven-import-and-submit-api/README.md

 ## Introduction

-Raven-Mapper-Api is a backend api service for the  Raven Mortality Case Management System.
+Raven-Mapper-Api is a backend API service for the  Raven Mortality Case Management System.
 Raven-Mapper-Api is tightly integrated to a fhir server and it's datasource, and it is recommended to deploy Raven-Mapper-Api with [raven-fhir-server](https://github.com/MortalityReporting/raven-fhir-server) as the providing datasource.

 Raven-Import-Api provides:

-* An importing web service for converting csv data to VRDR-fhir, and submitting to a raven-fhir-server.
+* An importing web service for converting xlsx or csv data to MDI-FHIR resources, and submitting to a raven-fhir-server.
 * An exporting web service for retrieving and packaging case data out of the raven-fhir-server, and submitting to one of several different state registrar in standard VRDR format.

 ## Requirements And Installation